samvera-labs/openseadragon-react-viewer/README.md

 /demo/webpack.config.js
 ```

-### More on dev environments

-Application components are located in the root level `/src` directory.

 The `/demo` directory is a convenience directory mocking a consuming application.
 View `/demo/src/index.js` to see how the demo is `@import`ing the OpenSeadragonViewer component.

 ### Running the demo